Ron Lemieux

-Ron Lemieux, MLAMB (born August 15, 1950) is a Canadian politician, who has been an elected member of the Legislative Assembly of Manitoba since 1999, and a former professional ice hockey player.
+Ron Lemieux, MLAMB (born August 15, 1950) is a Canadian politician, who was an elected member of the Legislative Assembly of Manitoba from 1999 to 2016, and a former professional ice hockey player.

+Biography

 Born in Dauphin, Manitoba, Lemieux was an ice hockey defenceman and was selected by the Pittsburgh Penguins 110th overall in the 1970 NHL Amateur Draft.
-Lemieux started with the Dauphin Kings of the Manitoba Junior Hockey League, helping the Kings to the Manitoba championship in 1971-72.
-He played for the Green Bay Bobcats in the United States Hockey League for the 1974-75 season (scoring seven goals and eighteen assists), but was never called up to the NHL.
+Lemieux started with the Dauphin Kings of the Manitoba Junior Hockey League, helping the Kings to the Manitoba championship in 1971–72.
+He played for the Green Bay Bobcats in the United States Hockey League for the 1974–75 season (scoring seven goals and eighteen assists), but was never called up to the NHL.
 He later coached girls' hockey in Lorette, Manitoba and St. Adolphe.

-After leaving hockey, Lemieux received a Bachelor of Arts in 1979 and a Bachelor of Education in 1985 from the University of Winnipeg.
+After leaving hockey, Lemieux received degrees in Bachelor of Arts in 1979 and Bachelor of Education in 1985 from the University of Winnipeg.
 He completed post-baccalaureate work in education at the University of Manitoba.
 He worked as a teacher for several years, coaching various high school teams and holding positions in the teacher's association.

-In the provincial election of 1999, Lemieux was elected to the Manitoba legislature for the rural riding of La Verendrye, defeating Progressive Conservative incumbent Ben Sveinson by 3533 votes to 3367.
+In the provincial election of 1999, Lemieux was elected to the Manitoba legislature for the rural riding of La Verendrye, defeating Progressive Conservative incumbent Ben Sveinson by 3,533 votes to 3,367.
 Lemieux's victory was something of an upset, as it occurred in a riding which had never before been won by the New Democratic Party or its social-democratic predecessors (despite having existed since 1879).
-In the 2003 election, Lemieux was re-elected with 58% of the riding's vote.

-On October 5, 1999, Lemieux was appointed Minister of Consumer of Corporate Affairs, with responsibility for the Gaming Control Act.
+On October 5, 1999, Premier of Manitoba Gary Doer appointed Lemieux to be Minister of Consumer of Corporate Affairs, with responsibility for the Gaming Control Act.
 He was relieved of the latter responsibility on July 4, 2000; after a cabinet shuffle on January 17, 2001, he was appointed Minister of Culture, Heritage and Tourism with responsibility for Sport.

-Lemieux has since been "shuffled" two further times: he became Minister of Education and Youth on September 25, 2002, and Minister of Transportation and Government Services on November 4, 2003.
+Lemieux later served as Minister of Education and Youth from September 25, 2002, until he was reassigned as Minister of Transportation and Government Services on November 4, 2003.
+In the 2003 election, Lemieux was re-elected with 58% of his riding's vote.

 In September 2006 he was appointed Minister of Infrastructure and Transportation in Gary Doer's new cabinet.

-In October 2013 Lemieux was named Minister of Tourism, Culture, Sport and Consumer Protection.
+In November 2009, Premier Greg Selinger named Lemieux as Minister of Local Government.
+He served in this capacity until October 2013, when he became Minister of Tourism, Culture, Sport and Consumer Protection.
+He did not seek a fifth term as MLA at the 2016 provincial election.

-Lemieux has described his political views as being closer to Tony Blair's "New Labour" than to traditional democratic socialism.
+Lemieux has described his political views as being closer to the "New Labour" philosophy espoused by former Prime Minister of the United Kingdom Tony Blair than to traditional democratic socialism.
 In 2003, he supported Bill Blaikie's campaign to become leader of the federal New Democratic Party.
 He was re-elected in the 2007 and 2011 provincial elections.